 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Special Needs Alliance member Kelly Thompson of Arlington, Virginia.
+This installment was written by Special Needs Alliance member Kelly A. Thompson, Esq. of Arlington, Virginia.
 Ms. Thompson is the author of "Trust Administration in Virginia" (published by the Virginia Bar Foundation) and the "Adult Incapacity" chapter of the Virginia Lawyer Deskbook, and she is an active volunteer with The ARC of Northern Virginia.
 She also serves as counsel for the pooled special needs trust for The ARC of Northern Virginia, and she is a member of the Legal Advisors group for the National Capital Chapter of the Multiple Sclerosis Society.
 Ms. Thompson's readable article "Planning for Individuals with Special Needs" is available online.

 June 2009 - Vol. 3, Issue 5

 Many military families with disabled children face a dilemma when they retire – whether or not to choose the Survivor Benefit Plan (SBP) retirement option.

 SBP will pay up to 55% of the military member’s retirement pay to a spouse and/or dependent child.
 The member can select a lesser benefit at less cost, if they choose.
 The military member can select between coverage for a spouse only, a spouse and children, or children only.
 The member pays about 6.5% of retirement pay for SBP for a spouse and only about $20/month for dependent children.

 In addition to or in place of SBP, a military member can provide an array of benefits for a child with a disability.
 In most cases a disabled child over age 18 can be designated as an Incapacitated Dependent (DD Form 137-5) and be permanently eligible for military post privileges as well as TriCare health benefits.